-The Small Sided Football provider (named

-points listed in this Disciplinary Agreement during the period of affiliation to The Association or County FA.
+The Small Sided Football provider (named below) agrees to adhere to all of the points listed in this Disciplinary Agreement during the period of affiliation to The Association or County FA.

 This agreement needs to be signed by the Small Sided Football provider and returned to either The Association or County FA at the point of affiliation.